Narrowleaf silkgrass

 Soil: Dry to moist, well-drained sandy or calcareous soil

-Exposure: Full sun to moderate shade
+Exposure: Full sun to light shade

 Growth habit: 1’ tall, 2′ tall when blooming